petepritch/STATS-503-Project/README.md

 ## NHANES Report Abstract

+**Working title:** Analyzing the Effects of Exposure to Volatile Organic Compounds in Tobacco Products with NHANES

 We investigate the presence of volatile organic compounds (VOCs) in human blood samples and their relationship with various levels of exposure to tobacco products.
 Our analysis demonstrates that, while not as significant as might be expected, there is a significant relationship between